Who's got two thumbs and joined the Secret Recipe Club this month? This gal, that's who!

 In case you're not familiar with Secret Recipe Club, here's how it works in a nutshell - each month, the SRC members are each randomly assigned a secret blogger buddy, and then pick a recipe from their buddy's blog to cook and document on their own blog on the big reveal date.

 A few bloggers I follow have joined up in recent months, and it seemed like a neat way to connect with other bloggers while trying out some recipes I might otherwise never have discovered.
 Sounds like a win-win proposition, right?

 My assigned blogger for September is Megan at Megan's Cookin', whose lovely blog is chock-full of recipes for homey comfort foods and sinfully sweet desserts.
 It's so chock-full, in fact, that I had a really hard time deciding which recipe I wanted to make!

-I didn’t make too many changes to Megan’s original recipe – besides scaling down to half of the topping ingredients (except for the garlic, because we LOVE garlic), I also swapped out the original French bread for a smaller ciabatta loaf and added one finely minced shallot to the mix.
+The only changes I made to Megan's original recipe were scaling down to half of the topping ingredients (except for the garlic, because we LOVE garlic), swapping out the original French bread for a smaller ciabatta loaf, and adding one finely minced shallot to the mix.

 - 2 tbsp butter